Why a Strong Heart Matters

 What to Avoid: Foods That Can Weaken Your Heart

 While adding healthy foods is important, it’s equally essential to limit what can harm your heart.
 Processed foods high in trans fats, added sugars, and excess sodium can contribute to inflammation and clogged arteries.
 Reducing sugary drinks, packaged snacks, and fried foods will go a long way toward supporting your heart health.
-Reading food labels and cooking more meals at home can help you make better choices.
+If you’re wondering how can I make my heart strong through diet, start by reading food labels and cooking more meals at home to make better, heart-friendly choices.

 The Role of Omega-3s and Healthy Fats